giovana-morais/2025_investigating_mmshap/README.md

 Source code for the paper "Investigating Modality Contribution in Audio LLMs for Music", currently under review.
+Interactive examples can be found in the [demo page](https://giovana-morais.github.io/2025_investigating_mmshap_demo/).

 ## Getting Started
 ---